PragTob/rspec-vs-jruby-9k/README.md

 # rspec + JRuby 9k on Tobi's machine = :'(

+(I figured it out... but weird, see the magic line)

 A minimal test repo to demonstrate issues experienced with rspec and jruby 9k.

+## The magic line

+The magic line:

+    -require 'spec/spec_helper'
+    +require 'spec_helper'

+No idea why the first one doesn't work anymore but it's same behavior as 2.2.2 so it 's probably golden.
+Must have missed that load behavior change :)

 ## Steps to reproduce